-Initiatives for Supply Chain
+Supply Chain Initiatives

-Basic Policy of TACHI-S Procurement
+Basic policy of TACHI-S procurement

-Based on our "Basic Procurement Policy", we procure products from business partners who conduct business activities that consider safety, the environment, human rights, compliance, and social responsibility.
-We will promote this initiative throughout the supply chain and contribute to a sustainable society.
+Based on the "Basic Procurement Policy", we are conducting business activities that consider safety, environment, human rights, compliance, and social responsibility.

-Our "Basic Procurement Policy"
+We will procure products from our business partners.
+Promote this initiative throughout the supply chain and create a sustainable society We aim to realize.

-- · Comply with relevant laws and regulations and implement appropriate sales / purchasing contracts. - We will strive to improve QCD evaluation technology by collecting and sharing information inside and outside the company. - · We will comply with fair and impartial handling in transactions and strive to foster mutual trust. - · We will thoroughly manage confidential information and strive to prevent leaks. - · We will promote procurement activities that consider human rights, labor, safety and health, and the environment.
+"Basic policy of procurement"

-Promote procurement activities that contribute to society and the environment
+- · We will comply with relevant laws and regulations and practice appropriate sales contracts. - · We will strive to improve QCD evaluation technology by collecting information inside and outside the company and sharing it. - We will comply with fair and impartial handling in transactions and strive to foster mutual trust. - We will thoroughly manage confidential information and strive to prevent leakage. - · Promote procurement activities that consider human rights and labor, safety and health, and the environment.

-In order to minimize the negative impact that our business activities have on society, the environment and to ensure sustainability, we implement various measures.
-While there are several aspects of activities such as carbon neutrality, not only TACHI-S alone, we will work together with our business partners and promote activities from the same perspective.
+Promotion of procurement activities that contribute to society and the environment

-In order to promote the realization of a sustainable society throughout our supply chain, we have established the "CSR Guidelines for Suppliers" and "Green Procurement Guidelines" and request all of our business partners to comply with these guidelines.
-In addition, we use self-check sheets to check the compliance status of our domestic business partners and we provide feedback and work on activities for improvement for low-scoring business partners.
+In order to minimize the negative impact of our business activities on society and the environment and ensure sustainability, various We are preparing measures.
+While there are several aspects of activities such as carbon neutrality, not only TACHI-S alone, we will work together with our business partners to promote activities from the same perspective.
+In order to promote the realization of a sustainable society throughout the supply chain, we have established the "Supplier CSR Guidelines".
+We have established "Green Procurement Guidelines" and require all business partners to comply with the guidelines.
+In addition, we will check the compliance status using a self-check sheet for domestic business partners, and score for low-rated business partners.
+We are working to provide feedback and enlightenment for improvement.